tsukuba-mas/soba/docs/options.md

 - `none`: agents never update their sets of neighbors.
 - `random`: agents try to choose one discordant agent from their neighbors and one agent from agents who are not neighbors.
 If both are possible, neighbors are updated.
-- `swapMaxMin`: agents exclude the most furthest discordant neighbor and include the most closest agent if this helps them to reduce the distances between agents and their neighbors.
+- `swapMaxMin`: agents exclude the furthest discordant neighbor and include the closest agent if this helps them to reduce the distances between agents and their neighbors.

 ### `--prehoc` (string, in the format of `--update`)
 Prehoc procedures performed before the 1st iteration.